jdalbey/libbyfetch/README.md

 Step 3: Unzip the file

 Step 4: Install Dependencies (with pip)
+  * Using File Explorer navigate to the folder that was unzipped.
+Right-click on the `libbyfetch-x.x.x` folder and choose "Open in Terminal".
+  * Windows PowerShell opens.
+Enter:
 ```
 python -m pip install -r requirements.txt
 ```